 Challenges for agriculture in Bangladesh

 In Bangladesh, smallholder farmers make up the largest sector of agriculture workers.
 Lack of access to training in up-to-date agricultural practices and appropriate technologies means that these farmers often work at a subsistence level.
 Agricultural extension services are inadequate and modern machinery is often unavailable or difficult to access.
 An inefficient value chain and an unstructured market system hamper the efforts of farmers to get the best from their efforts.
 The impact of climate change, already becoming evident in the agro-ecosystem of the country, creates an additional challenge.
 Lower yields and poor-quality crops are the inevitable result.
 This, in turn, lessens the potential income for small and marginal farmers, bringing negative consequences for them and their families.

-Work of Syngenta Foundation for Sustainable Agriculture in Bangladesh
+Work of Syngenta Foundation for Sustainable Agriculture Bangladesh

-The role of the Syngenta Foundation Bangladesh (SFB) is to create value for resource-poor small farmers through innovation in sustainable agriculture and the activation of value chains.
-It does this currently in three ways:
+The role of SFSA Bangladesh is to create value for resource-poor small farmers through innovation in sustainable agriculture and the activation of value chains.
+It does this currently in four main ways: